Her Loss: Artwork

 The cover art features adult dancer and model Quiana "Qui" Yasuka, also known as Suki Baby.
 It was posted by the rappers on their Instagram profiles on November 2.
-The then three-year old photograph was taken by Paris Aden, and was discovered by Lil Yachty, who successfully proposed it as the cover art.
+The then three-year old photograph was taken by Paris Aden, and was discovered by Lil Yachty, who proposed it as the cover art.

 Promotion

 On November 1, 2022, Drake and 21 Savage began a joint fake press run for the album, spoofing common contemporary music promotion techniques.
 These included a Vogue cover, which was handed out by street teams and contained edited photos of Hailey Bieber and Jennifer Lawrence with 21 Savage's face tattoos.
 Other spoofs included a fake Cartier advertisement, a fake Tiny Desk Concert introduction, and a deepfake interview on The Howard Stern Show.
 They also mimicked televised and online live performances, such as performing "On BS" on Saturday Night Live (which guest starred Michael B. Jordan) and "Privileged Rappers" on a gold plated set of ColorsxStudios.

-"Circo Loco" was sent to Italian contemporary hit radio on November 11, 2022, as the first official single from the album.
+"Rich Flex" was released on November 11, 2022, as the album's lead single.
+"Circo Loco" was sent to Italian contemporary hit radio on November 11, 2022, as the second official single from the album.
+"Spin Bout U" was sent to US rhythmic radio on February 24, 2023, as the third single.